-Michael has 30 years of focused experience in the analysis and quantification of property and business interruption losses resulting from catastrophic events (fire, floods, hurricanes, earthquakes, etc.) on behalf of clients in a wide variety of industries.
-He also has significant experience in preparing large scale losses resulting from cyber incidents and data breaches, builders’ risk, product recall, product liability and fidelity / employee dishonesty claims.
+Michael has over 30 years of focused experience in the analysis and quantification of property and business interruption losses resulting from catastrophic events (fire, floods, hurricanes, earthquakes, etc.) on behalf of clients in a wide variety of industries.
+He also has significant experience in preparing large-scale losses resulting from cyber incidents and data breaches, builders’ risk, product recall, product liability and fidelity / employee dishonesty claims.
 Michael has prepared claims on behalf of clients in over 20 countries around the world.
 He has a unique background, with experience providing loss accounting services to both insurers and policyholders, and a proven track record in assisting clients with large, complex insurance claims and litigation.

 Michael’s litigation experience includes product recalls, lost profits, contractual disputes, third-party damages, and other commercial disputes.
 He has issued expert reports, provided deposition and trial testimony, and has represented clients in mediation, appraisal, and settlement negotiations.

 A sampling of Michael’s project experience includes:

 - Prepared numerous business interruption and property claims resulting from Hurricanes Irma, Harvey, and Maria in 2017 for clients in the healthcare, pharmaceutical, medical products, manufacturing, retail, and hospitality industries.